 Students in the Non-Thesis MSc Program select a Basic Science stream or Population Health stream (See research divisions).
 The Non‐thesis MSc program offers students a possibility to gain new information on various research related topics, without committing to a specific research topic or project.

 All non-thesis students are encouraged to seek voluntary and summer research opportunities with researchers in the Faculty to further update and upgrade their research experience.

 This non-thesis program is not a residency program and does not provide clinical qualifications.

-The non‐thesis program involves independent studies and resembles undergraduate studies.
+The non‐thesis program involves independent studies.
 Students in this program do not have a supervisor.